facias914/A-Simple-Detector-is-a-Strong-Tracker/README.md

 ### Methods
 #### 1.Frame Dynamics
-Determine the target dataset to be used, and convert both its training and validation sets into the required format.
+Determine the target dataset to be used, and convert both its training and validation sets into the required format(Yolo or MMdet format).
 Select one of the two: generate an optical flow or frame difference dataset for training.
 ```shell
 python yolo11/scripts/gen_frame_diff.py  # frame difference